akkornel/syncrepl/docs/index.rst

 4. Call :meth:`~syncrepl_client.Syncrepl.unbind`.
 You're done!

 Lots more details are available in the :doc:`Requirements page
+</requirements>`, and see syncrepl_client (which setup.py and pip install as a
-</requirements>`, and see demo.py for a simple example.
+script) for a simple example.

 Copyright and License
 =====================